AnnaKThomas/AnnaKThomas.github.io/README.md

 <p>My name is Anna Thomas and I am a second-year student at Lehigh University studying Applied Mathematics and Computer Science.
 I am from Ann Arbor, Michigan, but also grew up in Japan and Germany.

-<p>This page is a collection of the data visualizations I have created for the Data Storytelling (COMM 198) course from Spring 2019 semester.
+<p>This page is a collection of the data visualizations I have created for the Data Storytelling (COMM 198) course from Spring 2019 semester.</p>

 # News Consumption Effects and Comparisons Between Generations